zuozhenggh/learning-library/solutions-library/ocvs/extend-app-to-oci/extend-app-to-oci.md

         ![](./images/400_51.png " ")

     9. Change the **Image** to **Ubuntu**.

         ![](./images/400_66.png " ")

-    10. As shown in the image above, we need to open the mentioned ports in the private subnet containing the SDDC to the subnet containing your Linux machine that will be mounting this file system viz VMWare workload network and the public subnet.
+    10. We need to open the ports mentioned in the image above in the private subnet, containing the SDDC, to the subnet containing your Linux machine that will be mounting this file system viz VMWare workload network and the public subnet.

         ![](./images/400_57_0.png " ")

     11. Please note that you might not have to open the egress rules, if you already have traffic open to 0.0.0.0/0 on all ports.
-As shown previously add the following ingress rules, the source CIDR range for first set of rules will be the public subnet that you have created.
+As shown previously, add the following ingress rules.
+The source CIDR range for first set of rules will be the public subnet that you have created.

         ![](./images/400_57_1.png " ")

         ![](./images/400_57_2.png " ")

-    12. Now add the second set of ingress rules where the source CIDR range is the SDDC workload CIDR created.
+    12. Now, add the second set of ingress rules where the source CIDR range is the SDDC workload CIDR.

         ![](./images/400_57_3.png " ")

         ![](./images/400_57_4.png " ")

-    13. Now, access your SDDC, as shown in Lab 100 and launch your Ubuntu Instance.
+    13. Now, access your SDDC, as shown in Lab 1 and launch your Ubuntu Instance.

         ![](./images/400_64.png " ")

         ![](./images/400_65.png " ")

-    14. After the log in to the machine.
-Run the three commands, as shown
+    14. After you login to the machine, run the three commands, as shown below:

         sudo apt-get install nfs-common